novix-sa/Pyplan/docs/index.md

 The app code is structured through a hierarchical Influence Diagram ( a Workflow) that helps understand the calculation logic.
 ![Influence Diagram](http://img.pyplan.org/index_influence_diagram.png)

 Python code is written inside nodes definition.
-Nodes have ID for calling its result from other nodes, in that sense, nodes can be though as global variables.
+Nodes have ID for calling its result from other nodes, working as global variables.
 ![enter image description here](http://img.pyplan.org/index_node_code.png) Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
 That means that any node which result is an object of these types can be represented as a table or graph with no additional coding.